postmanlabs/labs-docs/src/pages/docs/api-governance/configurable-rules/configuring-api-governance-rules.md

 ### Adding custom rules

-> Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create custom API Governance rules.
+> Only Team Admins with a [Developer role](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can create custom API Governance rules.

 You can create new custom governance rules for Postman to evaluate your API's definition.